 For now, the current Committee members have agreed to continue in their roles to help the club carry on through the winter and be ready to resume cricket in the spring.
 There is much to be done behind the scenes – but sadly it looks unlikely that we will be able to hold the normal fund raisers.

 The question of team captains and vice captains for next season will be dealt with separately to avoid delay and allow planning for next season on the field.
 Unfortunately, the player awards evenings will not take place this year.

 Thames Valley Cricket League: A roundup of the league season can be found here.

 Sunday team: A roundup of the Sunday matches can be found here.

 Colts: The Colts season finished with a colts versus parents match on August 14, with the colts winning an enjoyable and well contested game.
 Details and videos can be found here.

-100 Club: The September draw for the 100 Club was made on Sunday (27 September) after the match against Frogs – see here.
-The winner this month was Andy Bond.
+100 Club: The October draw for the 100 Club has been made – see here.
+The winner this month was Stephen Squires.

 The 100 Club will be continuing through the winter months, contributing much needed funds to the club whilst offering the chance of a cash prize.

 The Club was shocked and saddened by the news of the tragic death of Police Sergeant Matt (Matthew/Matiu) Ratana who was shot dead whilst on duty at Croydon.